leanprover/lean4-cli/README.md

     -p, --priority : Nat        Declares a flag `--priority` with an associated short alias `-p` that takes an argument of type `Nat`.
 [Default: `0`]
+    --module : ModuleName       Declares a flag `--module` that takes an argument of type `ModuleName` which be used to reference Lean modules like `Init.Data.Array` or
+                                Lean files using a relative path like `Init/Data/Array.lean`.
     --set-paths : Array String  Declares a flag `--set-paths` that takes an argument of type `Array Nat`.
 Quotation marks allow the use of hyphens.